 Value Chain Analysis

-- Inbound logistics: Receiving, storage, and distribution of the inputs or raw materials.
-Here, your relationship with suppliers is key.
+Inbound logistics: Receiving, storing, and distributing the inputs or raw materials.
+Here, your relationship with suppliers is vital.

 In addition to the five primary activities, there are also secondary activities that support the operations within certain primary activities.
 They include: